PhpSurvarium/SurvariumAPI/README.md

 ```

 API server is under development now.
 You can use it only for test now.
-In order to get personal credentials for our API, please, mail to phoenix@vostokgames.com.
+In order to get personal credentials for our API, please, use http://api.survarium.com/register